iconify/website/docs/icon-components/svg-framework/index.md

 What are the disadvantages?

 - It requires an internet connection.
-However, there is a solution for offline use, see [using SVG framework without API bundles](./without-api.md).
 - By using public API, you rely on a third party service.
-However, there is an option to host your own Iconify API, see [Iconify API hosting tutorial](../../api/hosting.md).
+However, there is an option to host your own Iconify API, see [Iconify API hosting tutorial](/docs/api/hosting.md).

+If you need to render icons without relying on Iconify API, [use a different icon component](/docs/usage/index.md).

 ## Icon syntax